Safety measures that have been taken by the school administration for reopening of the school:

 How space and routines will be arranged to allow for physical distancing of students and staff.

 Each student will be assigned his/her own desk and students will be seated 3 feet apart in the classroom.

 All students and staff will wear masks and maintain social distancing in the classroom and at lunch/recess.

 Morning recess and lunch recess will be staggered to ensure that the grades remain separated.

 How movement of students, staff, and parents will be managed to avoid close contact and/or mixing of cohorts. *

-Anyone that enters the campus will be required to wear a mask, go through our thermal camera temperature check and apply hand sanitizer (touch-free hand sanitizers are installed).
+Anyone that enters the campus will be required to wear a mask, go through our temperature check and apply hand sanitizer (touch-free hand sanitizers are installed).

-Students will line up single file and stay at 6 ft from one another.
+Students will line up single file with masks on and stay at least 3 ft from one another.